nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+💡 **Tip:**
-💡 **Tip:** Notice how there is a small text box `Finding Cards with keyword: when how` below the filtered list of questions.
+- Notice how there is a small text box `Finding Cards with keyword: when how` below the filtered list of questions.
 This text box is to help you remember what you have previously searched for!
+- Notice that the result display will show how many cards have been listed.
 </div>

 ### 3.4.5.
 Showing all Cards : `showCards`